-Conversely, the option of replacing the Village Settlement Area designation of Naramata with an alternative, such as "Rural-Residential" is available to the Board.
+Conversely, the option of replacing the "Village Settlement Area" designation of Naramata with an alternative, such as "Rural-Residential Area" is available to the Board.

-This would result in the predominant form of housing going forward being low density residential (e.g. single detached dwellings) on existing services (NOTE: the Rural-Residential designation is generally not to be serviced with new water and/or sewer infrastructure, but existing infrastructure can be maintained).
+This would result in the predominant form of housing going forward being low density residential (e.g. single detached dwellings) on existing services (NOTE: the "Rural-Residential Area" designation is generally not to be serviced with new water and/or sewer infrastructure, but existing infrastructure is to be maintained).